worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 celery -A lib.tasks.celery beat -S redisbeat.RedisScheduler --loglevel=debug &
 ```

 Now run your repl.
 You can test this functionality out now by scheduling your digest about ten minutes in the future.
-If you want to receive regular digests, you will need to enable [Always On](https://docs.replit.com/hosting/enabling-always-on) in your repl.
-Also remember that all times must be specified in the UTC timezone.
+If you want to receive regular digests, you will need to enable [Always-on](https://docs.replit.com/hosting/enabling-always-on) in your repl.
+Also, remember that all times must be specified in the UTC timezone.

 ## Where next?